 Thank you.

-Um just an idea to maybe get football out of the gates, and that would be to have all the regional teams play each other for the first three weeks of preseason.
+Just an idea to maybe get football out of the gates, and that would be to have all the regional teams play each other for the first three weeks of preseason.

-You see, I think MLB, Major League Baseball, and the NFL, I think I think for them, they have the infrastructure where the players, the coaches, the people that are in contact with the players and coaches, that they all would be able to get tested.
+You see, I think MLB, Major League Baseball, and the NFL, I think for them, they have the infrastructure where the players, the coaches, the people that are in contact with the players and coaches, that they all would be able to get tested.

 Okay, important to do.

-If it meant for me, if it meant that Major League Baseball can get up and running and the players can play and the people can watch, people are dying to get out of the house.
+And that is, look, if it meant for me, if it meant that Major League Baseball can get up and running and the players can play and the people can watch, people are dying to get out of the house.

-You're talking about airports, what are you talking about?
+What are you talking about?

 It's called a full body scanner.

-It's called full body scanner.
+It's called full body bodybuilding.

 No, you don't.